b0mbays/continuously_casting_dashboards/README.md

 The integration uses [CATT's](https://github.com/skorokithakis/catt) functionality to 'call' each of your Google Chromecast devices checking the status every 45 seconds (you can change this in the config) for any 'state' changes.
 If there is no media playing on the device, then the dashboard will be cast.
 If the device already has the dashboard casting then it will be ignored.
 And if there is youtube/recipes/spotify playing on the device then it will also be ignored.

-The casting functionality within Home Assistant requires your instance to be accesible via HTTPS with either paying for a Nabu Casu subscription or setting this up yourself.
-I wanted to host HA externally myself for free. (well, $1 p/year).
-The guide I used is [here](https://www.makeuseof.com/secure-home-assistant-installation-free-ssl-certificate/?newsletter_popup=1) and I bought a domain for $1 from [here](https://gen.xyz/).
+The casting functionality within Home Assistant requires your instance to be accesible via HTTPS with either paying for a Nabu Casa subscription or setting this up yourself.
+I opted to subscribe to Nabu Casa to help support HA development.
+Previously, I did set this up myself and the guide I used is [here](https://www.makeuseof.com/secure-home-assistant-installation-free-ssl-certificate/?newsletter_popup=1).

 <br/><br/>